 Students' academic achievements take place within a stimulating and caring environment, which enables them to develop their individual talents and skills to the full.
 We have strengths in a variety of subject areas including Modern Foreign Languages, Business and Maths.
 The progress 8 score for Rooks Heath School has been consistently at or above the national average.
-There are three academic monitoring periods each year and three grade assessment sheets are produced to monitor progress.
+There are three academic monitoring periods each year.

 Student reports are produced and shared with parents at key intervals throughout the year.
-Heads of Year monitor the progress of each student in their Year 6 group.
 Together with subject leads, Heads of Year ensure that a variety of intervention takes place to stretch students when they are exceeding expectations or provide additional support if they are not meeting their targets.